Duchy of Cornwall Bill [HL]

 Groups Affected

-- The Heir Apparent: The change in succession affects the eligibility of the heir to the throne.
+- The Heir Apparent: The change in succession affects the inheritance of the title of Duke of Cornwall.

-- The Duchy of Cornwall: The Duchy will face changes to its legal and tax status, impacting its operations and finances.
+- The Duchy of Cornwall: The Duchy will be subject to greater legal and tax obligations.

-- The UK Treasury: Will receive increased tax revenue from the Duchy.
+- UK Government: Could see increased tax revenue from the Duchy.

 Powered by nyModel